Transition from Haemodialysis to Peritoneal Dialysis in an ESRD Patient | Case study

 Switch in dialysis procedure: All you should know about!

-Dialysis is a procedure to remove waste products and can be performed using various techniques like haemodialysis, peritoneal dialysis etc.
+Dialysis is a medical procedure used to remove waste products and excess fluids from the blood when the kidneys are no longer able to perform this function effectively.
+It can be performed using various techniques, including haemodialysis and peritoneal dialysis.

-Haemodialysis cleanses the blood using a dialysis machine and a special filter called dialyzer (often called artificial kidney).
-On the contrary, peritoneal dialysis is the treatment procedure that filters blood inside the body using the lining of abdomen.
-Though the goal of both dialysis techniques remains similar, they carry their own advantages over the other technique.
+Haemodialysis cleanses the blood using a dialysis machine and a special filter called a dialyzer (often referred to as an artificial kidney).
+In contrast, peritoneal dialysis filters the blood inside the body, using the lining of the abdomen (peritoneum) as a natural filter.
+While the goal of both dialysis techniques is similar, each method has its own advantages depending on the patient’s condition and preferences.

 Share on